2022 CAPER Draft for Public Comment

 Complete information regarding each program’s application and selection criteria will be made available online.
 Application guidelines will provide specific details on the application questions, deadlines for completing applications, threshold requirements, and any other necessary items.
 Application workshops will be held throughout the program year.

-The General Assistance and Innovative Projects line item is designed to provide Cities and Counties with the opportunity to apply for grant assistance for a variety of projects that are not covered under other funding categories.
-The Arkansas Economic Development Commission is currently accepting proposals for grant funding under the General Assistance and Innovative Projects line item of the Arkansas Community and Economic Development Program.
+The General Assistance set-aside is designed to provide cities and counties with the opportunity to apply for grant assistance for a variety of public infrastructure and public facility projects.
+The Arkansas Economic Development Commission is currently accepting proposals for grant funding under the General Assistance set-aside of the Arkansas Community and Economic Development Program.

 Only non-entitlement cities and counties are eligible to apply.
 All projects must address a national objective for the Community Development Block Grant program (CDBG): benefit to persons of low to moderate-income, elimination of conditions of slum and blight, or assistance in addressing an urgent community need.

-Grants will be for an amount between $75,000 and $200,000.
-Priority will be given to projects which meet a well-documented need that ready to proceed, to communities with lower average incomes, and to projects that address priorities cited in the state's Consolidated Plan.
-Proposals must be submitted no later than 4:30 p.m. on March 28, 2019.
-Grant awards will be made before July 1.
+Grants will be for an amount between $75,000 and $1,000,000.
+Priority will be given to projects which meet a well-documented need that are ready to proceed, to communities with lower average incomes, and to projects that address priorities cited in the state's Consolidated Plan.
+Proposals must be submitted no later than 4:30 p.m. on October 13, 2023 or April 12, 2024, for the 2023 Program Year.

 Since grants may only be made to cities or counties, interested parties should contact their Mayor or County Judge about sponsoring an application.
 All funded grants will be required to employ a professional administrator.
 Administrative fees will be paid from the grant.
-It is strongly recommended that applicants seek assistance in completing the application from the Planning & Development District that serves their area, or from a private professional administrator who has received training from the Arkansas Economic Development Commission.
+It is strongly recommended that applicants seek assistance in completing the application from the Planning & Development District that serves their area, or from a private or non-profit professional administrator who has received training from the Arkansas Economic Development Commission.